 Defensive driving or low risk driving goes beyond simply knowing the road rules and having a good driving technique.
-After you have learnt the road rules and developed the necessary driving techniques, you then you need to develop your defensive driving techniques.
-When you have accomplished this you will be able to minimise your risks of becoming involved in a motor vehicle accident.
+There are many things you need to learn before you can develop safe driving techniques.
+For instance you need to know the road rules and have a good driving technique.
+Because you need to know what to do and be able to do it.
+Then when you have developed these basic skills you can advance to defensive driving.
+Which will help you to minimize your risks of becoming involved in a motor vehicle accident.

 As a driver you will have to deal with the dangers created by other road users.
 The fact is some drivers on the road do things that are very dangerous.
-Research shows that learning good driving techniques and practicing them in real life situations under the supervision of experienced instructors, significantly reduces the risk of being involved in a motor vehicle accident.
+Research shows that learning good driving techniques significantly reduces the risk of being involved in a motor vehicle accident.

-The goal of defensive driving is to reduce the risk of collision by anticipating potentially hazardous situations or adverse driving conditions.
-The RMS refers to this as low risk driving and you will be required to demonstrate low risk driving techniques during the driving test.
+The goal of defensive driving is to reduce the risk of collision.
+By anticipating potentially hazardous situations or adverse driving conditions you can avoid accidents.
+The Roads and Maritime Services NSW refers to this as low risk driving.
+The driving test is a hazard perception test.
+You will be required to demonstrate low risk driving techniques during the driving test.

 There are many defensive driving techniques that you can use to reduce the risks of becoming involved in a motor vehicle accident.
 At Learn to drive you will learn defensive driving techniques including

-- Vision: By learning the correct scanning techniques and how to identify potentially hazardous situations you will become more aware of your surroundings.
-This will give you more time to react and avoid accidents
+- Vision: By learning the correct scanning techniques you can identify hazards sooner.
+This will give you ,more time to respond to dangerous situations.

 - Planning ahead allows you to have an escape route.
 This will help you avoid accidents